Five Nickelback Songs That Don’t Suck

 After being one of the most popular bands in the country for most of the millennium’s first decade, the Chad Kroeger-fronted MOR rock outfit is arguably best known today as a musical punchline.
 Their presence has been protested in London, Detroit and Vancouver.
 They’ve been called the reason why rock is dying — by one of their rock star peers, even.
 Braving one of their concerts has qualified as stunt journalism.
-When BuzzFeed writes an article called “How U2 became the new Nickelback,” the headline needs no further explanation — in 2014, there is no greater shaming for a once-relevant rock band than to whip out the comparisons to Hanna, Alberta’s finest.
+When BuzzFeed writes an article called “How U2 became the new Nickelback,” the headline needs no further explanation — there is perhaps no greater shaming for a once-relevant rock band than to whip out the comparisons to Hanna, Alberta’s finest.

 Are Nickelback really that terrible?
 Of course not.
 We wouldn’t nominate then for the Rock and Roll Hall of Fame (or even one of our year-end lists, probably), and they’ve released a fair share of instant-channel-flippers in their time.
 But like just about any band that’s managed to stay extremely successful for over a decade, they’ve had their moments, too.
 Here are our five favorite Nickelback songs — and if you see the group chilling in your hometown, just let a band of Canucks live, won’t you?
 ANDREW UNTERBERGER